 10. Lay Down a Challenge!

 Provide challenge and opportunity for development.
-This has the effect of letting your employee know you are invested in them and in turn they will be loyal to your organizational culture.
+This lets your employees know you are invested in them and in turn they will be loyal to your organizational culture.
 Maybe start by giving them a mountain to climb…

 - 76% of millennials think professional development opportunities are one of the most important elements of company culture (Execu-Search)